ksagep/fifth-milestone-project-bitcoin/README.md

 # Bitcoin – currency of matrix

 Crypto currencies are very popular nowadays, many people "mine" them, but even more people trade them.
 This inspired me to develop the project and use predictive analytics.
 It is a constantly changing and dynamically developing field that is full of challenges.
-Cryptocurrencies are affected by events in the world in the same way as real currencies.
+Crypto currencies are affected by events in the world in the same way as real currencies.
 In predictive analytics, there is the possibility of extracting different information from the available data and databases, thereby creating the opportunity to reach a wide range of customers.
 In my opinion, this field will develop dynamically in the future, on the one hand thanks to increasingly diverse and more easily accessible databases, and on the other hand thanks to the performance of more advanced computers.

 ![My Image](assets/images/i_am_responsive.jpg) I could upload this after deployment.